 Out-of-State Visitors Can Purchase Cannabis

-Yes, out-of-state visitors who are 21 or older can legally buy cannabis from Vermont dispensaries.
-You don’t need to be a Vermont resident just bring a valid ID.
+Yes, out-of-state visitors who are 21 or older can legally buy cannabis from Vermont dispensaries now up to 2 ounces per transaction under Act 176.
+You don’t need to be a Vermont resident, just bring a valid ID.
+Important restrictions: you cannot take cannabis across state lines (even to legal states); public consumption is illegal; hotels and rental properties may prohibit cannabis use.
+For complete visitor guidelines, read: Can Tourists Buy Cannabis in Vermont?

 Where to Stay

 If you’re planning to visit Central Vermont and purchase cannabis, make sure your accommodations allow it.
-Most hotels prohibit cannabis use on their property, so check the policy before booking.
+Most hotels prohibit cannabis use on their property check the policy before booking.
+Note: Vermont’s Act 176 rental protections apply to residential leases only, not hotels or commercial lodging.
+Private rentals may offer more flexibility, but always confirm with the property owner before consuming cannabis on-site.

 Transporting Cannabis

 If you purchase cannabis in Central Vermont, it must stay in Vermont.
 Crossing state lines with cannabis even to states where it’s legal is a federal offense and can result in serious legal consequences.
+All cannabis products should remain in their sealed, original packaging during transport within Vermont.

 First-Time Buyer Tips for Central Vermont Shoppers